georgizk/ims-release/README.md

 [username[:password]@][protocol[(address)]]/dbname[?param1=value1&...&paramN=valueN]
 ```

-## Development
+## Usage

-To develop IMS-Release, you will need a few things set up.
+To run IMS-Release, you will need a few things set up.
 The steps below will guide you through the most simple setup for local development.

 ### Setup

 #### Golang

+1. Download Go
+2. Set the GOROOT environment variable

 First, download Go from the [official site](https://golang.org/dl/).
 After you've downloaded it, extract and run the installer.
 Next, you'll want to set the `GOROOT` environment variable globablly for your user.
 The recommended way is to add the following to either your `$HOME/.profile`, `$HOME/.bashrc`, or `$HOME/.zshrc` file.